Fast Track Grants Program Webinar

 Submissions accepted until 5 p.m.

 Fairfax, VA 22030

 FY15 Project Support Application Deadline

 |2013 Uphoff Awardee Ian Jelliffe with Linda and Nancy Uphoff and Linda Sullivan.

-The Howard Uphoff Scholarship is awarded to Fairfax County Public School participants in the Scholastic Art and Writing Awards, a nationwide program that recognizes creative teenagers with scholarship opportunities.
+The Howard Uphoff Art Scholarship is distributed by the Arts Council of Fairfax County at the bequest of the Howard Uphoff estate.
+Scholarships are awarded to Fairfax County Public School graduating senior participants in the Scholastic Art and Writing Awards, a nationwide program that recognizes creative teenagers with scholarship opportunities.

 Howard Uphoff established this scholarship fund to assist high school students in the fulfillment of their dream for artistic training.
 Recipients must intend to continue their studies of the arts in college.